Why Do Available Refrigerants Change?

 Why do available refrigerants change?

 Refrigerants are a relatively new discovery.
-As late as the WWII era, ice was still used in many communities as a way to preserve food or for air conditioning.
+As late as the WWII era, ice was still used in many communities to preserve food or for air conditioning.
 As the invention of the refrigerator and industrial freezers became more commonplace, the ability to scale down the process became more available.

 One of the main components of any refrigerator or freezer system is the use of liquid/gas refrigerants (often called freon by the layman).
 Various refrigerants use various different elements in order to cool efficiently.
-However, when the discovery of the OZone depletion - the measurement is known as ODP - many refrigerants had to stay under a certain measurement of OZone depleting measurements.
-In addition, greenhouse gas emissions - known as GWP or Global Warming Potential - also become a real concern to assess.
+However, when the discovery of Ozone depletion - the measurement known as ODP - many refrigerants had to stay under a certain measurement of Ozone-depleting measurements.
+In addition, greenhouse gas emissions - known as GWP or Global Warming Potential - have also become a real concern to assess.
 Both of these have an effect on how today’s refrigerants are stored, processed, and invented.

 The Main Types of Refrigerants